pactflow/pact-protobuf-plugin/README.md

 ### Installing the plugin
 To install the plugin requires the plugin executable binary as well as the plugin manifest file to be unpacked/copied into a Pact plugin directory.
-By default, this will be `.pact/plugins/protobuf-<version>` in the home directory (i.e. `$HOME/.pact/plugins/protobuf-0.0.0`).
+By default, this will be `.pact/plugins/protobuf-<version>` in the home directory (i.e. `$HOME/.pact/plugins/protobuf-0.1.3`).

-Example installation of Linux version 0.0.0:
+Example installation of Linux version 0.1.3:
-1. Create the plugin directory if needed: `mkdir -p ~/.pact/plugins/protobuf-0.0.0`
+1. Create the plugin directory if needed: `mkdir -p ~/.pact/plugins/protobuf-0.0.3`
-2. Download the plugin manifest into the directory: `wget https://github.com/pactflow/pact-protobuf-plugin/releases/download/v-0.0.0/pact-plugin.json -O ~/.pact/plugins/protobuf-0.0.0/pact-plugin.json`
+2. Download the plugin manifest into the directory: `wget https://github.com/pactflow/pact-protobuf-plugin/releases/download/v-0.1.3/pact-plugin.json -O ~/.pact/plugins/protobuf-0.1.3/pact-plugin.json`
-3. Download the plugin executable into the directory: `wget https://github.com/pactflow/pact-protobuf-plugin/releases/download/v-0.0.0/pact-protobuf-plugin-linux-x86_64.gz  -O ~/.pact/plugins/protobuf-0.0.0/pact-protobuf-plugin-linux-x86_64.gz`
+3. Download the plugin executable into the directory: `wget https://github.com/pactflow/pact-protobuf-plugin/releases/download/v-0.1.3/pact-protobuf-plugin-linux-x86_64.gz  -O ~/.pact/plugins/protobuf-0.1.3/pact-protobuf-plugin-linux-x86_64.gz`
-4. Unpack the plugin executable: `gunzip -N ~/.pact/plugins/protobuf-0.0.0/pact-protobuf-plugin-linux-x86_64.gz`
+4. Unpack the plugin executable: `gunzip -N ~/.pact/plugins/protobuf-0.1.3/pact-protobuf-plugin-linux-x86_64.gz`

 **Note:** The unpacked executable name must match the `entryPoint` value in the manifest file.
-By default this is `pact-protobuf-plugin` on unix* and `pact-protobuf-plugin.exe` on Windows.
+By default, this is `pact-protobuf-plugin` on unix* and `pact-protobuf-plugin.exe` on Windows.

 #### Overriding the default Pact plugin directory